rantav/go-archetype/README.md

 ## Transformers

-There are two types of transformers: *include* and *replace*.
+There are two types of transformers: the **include** and **replace** transformers.

 ### The *include* transformer

-  TODO: high level
+The include transformer allows inclusion or exclusion of whole files as well as parts of files in the generated project.
+A simple example: you ask then user whether to include a README file and based on the answer you include or exlude this entire file.

+#### Including or exluding whole files

 All files that pass the global ignore filter are included by default.
 Unless one or more of the *include* rules with an empty `region_marker` applies to them, in which case the files are included only if the condition evaluates to true.